Welcome to the Reception page!

 Understanding the World

-Learn about other cultures and traditions.
+Learn about cultures and traditions.

 Show care and concern for each other, for creatures and for the school environment.

-Further develop the skills needed to operate simple ICT equipment.
+Develop the skills needed to operate simple ICT equipment.
 E.g. iPads, remote controlled objects or toys.

 Use a mouse with developing skill.